TephlonDude/n8n-pi/docs/Troubleshooting.md

+# Troubleshooting
+Sometimes things don't go as planned.
+If that happens to you, take a look at some of the issues that we ran into during this project.
+Maybe we've already solved your challenge and you are good to go!

 # Raspberry Pi
 Trouble getting the Raspberry Pi to work as expected.
 ## Raspberry Pi does not boot after copying image file to microSD card